-With the majority of business transactions now happening online, on the go and being processed quicker than ever, if you’re not already then you should start accepting credit card payments for your business, whether it’s online or in-store, to keep up-to-date with the latest trends in payment technology.
+With the majority of business transactions now happening online, on the go, and being processed quicker than ever, it has never been more important for your business to keep up-to-date with the latest trends in payment technology.
+So, if you’re not already then you should start accepting credit card payments for your business, whether it’s online or in-store.

 Accepting credit card payments will enhance your customer’s shopping experience, speed up the transaction process and will enable more opportunities by offering more flexibility to your audience.
 Discover what’s involved when taking credit card payments with our go-to guide for businesses below.

-This go-to guide outlines; why your business should be taking card payments, how to process and take card payments, credit card versus debit card payments, fraud prevention, as well as a glossary of key terms within the card industry.
-There’s also a wide range of external links in each chapter for some further reading and understanding.
+This go-to guide outlines; why your business should be taking card payments, how to process and take card payments, advice on choosing the right credit card processor, credit card versus debit card payments, fraud prevention, as well as a glossary of key terms within the card industry.
 So whether you’ve just started accepting credit card payments and need more information or thinking about setting up card payments, then you’ll benefit from this guide.

-Why Your Business Should Be Taking Credit Card Payments
+Why Your Business Should Be Taking Card Payments

-As well as making the customer experience efficient and easy, accepting credit card payments within your business (whether it’s an online or in-store business) will enhance your professional appearance, implement security processes and increase your customer base.
-It’s important as a business to keep up-to-date with the latest trends in consumer and online payments, and accepting credit card payments is one of the most easiest and basic things you can do right now to get your business up to speed.
+It is important for a business to keep up-to-date with the latest trends in consumer and online payments, and accepting credit card payments is one of the easiest and basic things you can do right now as a business owner to get your business up to speed.

 Take a look at some of the links below for information on the benefits of credit card payments and some useful statistics around taking card payments.